Chloe goes for pared-down 1970s, riffing on disco in Paris - KESQ

 AP Fashion Writer

-PARIS (AP) — Chloe got almost ready-to-dance at Thursday’s installment of Paris Fashion Week as designer Gabriela Hearst developed disco fever.
+PARIS (AP) — Chloe got almost ready-to-dance at Paris Fashion Week as designer Gabriela Hearst developed disco fever.
 She cracked open the strobe lighting, 1970s motifs and retro hair for a collection that while not exactly disco, was a very Hearst-for-Chloe version of it.
-Think pared down minimalist with occasional whooshes of dancefloor.
-Also on Tursday, Shang Xia used razor-sharp silhouettes to continue the brand’s exploration of minimalism.
+Think pared down minimalist with occasional whooshes of dance floor.
+Also on Thursday, Shang Xia used razor-sharp silhouettes to continue the brand’s exploration of minimalism.
 The spring collection was delivered in pastel colors and accessorized with chunky platform wedges.
+Rick Owens, the indefatigable U.S. designer, brought a softer touch to his display of creature-couture as diaphanous white fur poked out of brace boots and voluminous 3-D sleeves were fashioned in pearly white.